 Submit a Proposal:

 We are now accepting proposals for our 2014 Programs.
-Proposals are due by December 31, 2013.
-Please CLICK HERE for details.
+Proposals are due by January 31, 2013.

 2013 Community Projects:

-This year’s Leadership Discovery participants are working on projects for the following non-profit organizations.
+The 2013 Leadership Discovery participants worked with the following non-profit organizations.

 Asian Pacific American Chamber of Commerce of Oregon • Business for Culture & the Arts (BCA) • Kin On • Japanese American Citizen’s League (Portland) • Kids Without Borders • Micro Enterprise Services of Oregon • Sea Mar Community Health Centers • Splash • University of Washington Alzheimer’s Disease Research Center • Well Pacific Cancer Foundation (WPCF)